iBaa/PlexConnect/README.md

 This is a collection of files developed for the little project described in [Plex Forum][].
 See also [ATVBrowser][] for a project with similar purpose, all javascript.

+For more information, like detailed Installation Guides, FAQs and similar, visit the [Wiki][].

 ## How does it work?
 The basic idea is, to...